johandahlberg/PiperWorkshop/tutorial.md

 When the console opens type `console` to initiate the Scala REPL.
 You can then type all the commands below and see them evaluate:

-    // Declaring a immutable variable in Scala val x = 1
+    // Declaring an immutable variable in Scala val x = 1

     // Declaring a mutable variable (should only be used when it's really needed)